critterandguitari/Organelle_Manual/manual.md

 TO ADD:

--	allow additional midi connections
+-	allow additional midi connections, set up mutliple controllers, link to forum thread

 -	Better MIDI support for multiple devices and devices that didn’t play well with the Organelle previously.

 -	midi setups specific to patches vs global

 OS v3.1 uses ALSA, allowing us to configure multiple input and output devices.
-This is an update from the previously used OSS.
+This is an update from the previously used OS.
 This allows for MIDI setups to be specific to patches.

+For more information on custom MIDI setups for Organelle see [this forum post](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).

 > **NOTE:** MIDI-Config.txt is no longer used for configuration.